Etymology of Tripura

-`s wife.
+According to another school of thought, the name Tripura was attributed to the State in honour of the Temple at Udaipur, where the major deity is Tripureshwari, Lord Shiva's wife.
 According to one of the major historians, Kailash Singha, the word Tripura is derived from two words "twi" and "pra".
 Twi means water and Pra means near.
 Therefore the word means ' near water'.

 History of Tripura

 Tripura is mentioned in the Mahabharata and the Indian Puranas.
 The name is even found on the pillar inscriptions of Emperor Ashoka.
 Tripura was a princely state before its merger with the Indian Union.
 The Tripuri Kings ruled over for 3000 years.
 The capital of Tripura was Udaipur.
 Later it was shifted to Old Agartala by King Krishna Manikya in the 18th Century, and then to the present Agartala in the 19th Century.
-The 19th century marked the beginning of Tripura's modern era, when King Bir Chandra Manikya Bahadur Debbarma modeled his administration on the pattern of British India and put forward various reforms.
+The 19th century marked the beginning of Tripura's modern era, when King Bir Chandra Manikya Bahadur Debbarma modelled his administration on the pattern of British India and put forward various reforms.
 The Ganamukti Parishad movement led to the integration of the kingdom with India.
 Tripura was affected by the partition of India and the majority of the population now comprises of the Hindu Bengalis, many of whom came as refugees from East Pakistan after independence in 1947.
 Tripura became a centrally administered Union Territory on July 1, 1963 and attained the status of a full-fledged stateon January 21, 1972.

 Geography of Tripura